mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 vault-agent-injector-5945fb98b5-tpglz   1/1     Running    0          78m
 ```

+A new orgchart pod starts alongside the existing pod.
+When it is ready the original terminates and removes itself from the list of active pods.
+The redeployment is complete when the pod reports READY 2/2.

+This new pod now launches two containers.
+The application container, named orgchart, and the Vault Agent container, named vault-agent.

-View the logs of the `vault-agent` container in the `orgchart-599cb74d9c-s8hhm`
+View the logs of the vault-agent container in the new orgchart pod.
-pod:

 ```shell
 $ kubectl logs orgchart-599cb74d9c-s8hhm --container vault-agent